Harry-Cao/YSWebDAV/README.md

 ## Introduction

 YSWebDAV is a simple app to view files by WebDAV.
 Supports video, audio, image previewing.
 Developed by SwiftUI.
-You could connect to your WebDAV server and do some media related works base on this repostory.
+You could connect to your WebDAV server and do some media related works base on this repository.

 ### WebDAV List